chrdavis/chrdavis.github.io/_posts/2019-7-6-hacking-a-mitsubishi-heatpump-Part-2.md

 ![Adding a Heat Pump in Home Assistant - Step 3](/assets/images/homeassistant_addcard2.jpg)

 The device should now be on your home screen.
+Play with the settings to verify that the end-to-end communication with the heat pump is working.